An essential part to clearing your acne is finding skincare that works for you.

 As a skincare professional, I would say that you could save yourself a lot of time, money and disappointment if you take the plunge and seek professional advice as soon as you can.
-You might think that this is another way for your acne to make other people money- and in some cases you are right because buying skincare from anyone, is making someone somewhere money.
+You might think that this is another way for your acne to make other people money but I always feel much better about parting with my hard earned cash after I’ve received some free advice!

 The best thing about buying from a professional is that you both want the same thing.
 Results.
 They want to see you reach your desired goal because selling one product doesn’t make them much money.
 You being a happy client, telling all of your friends about how much they’ve helped you will bring them lots of money.
 So your good results and happiness is what they will be striving for.

 Don’t be afraid to walk into a few salons and ask lots of questions about their skincare.
 You don’t have to buy anything!
 But your gut will tell you which place is thinking of your best interests and not just a quick sale.
 If you have no idea what to look out for, establishments that offer free consultations or ask you lots of questions about your skin will have a lot more to offer.

 The best way to buy new skincare is to have a facial first before committing to anything.
 That way the therapist has had a good look at your skin and knows exactly what you need.
 You can also talk in depth about routines and how your lifestyle can also impact the results of your skincare.

 Buying cosmetics at drugstores, department stores or online is definitely the biggest way that companies make money off your acne.
 Their business depends on one off sales because their customer base is so much larger.
 The skincare stocked is usually mass-market brands sold at a lower price due to the volume they buy.

 If you are buying online, there is no one to offer you advice or help with the transaction; which is why internet shopping is so much cheaper.
 But without professional help, we can either buy too much or too little or the wrong thing entirely; which inevitably leads to no results and more shopping!